Maliki1606/Maliki1606/README.md

 - 👋 Hi, I’m @Maliki1606
 - 👀 I’m interested in programming cool stuffs on computers and having fun with it
-- 🌱 I’m currently learning how to analyse data for machine learning models
 - 💞️ I’m looking to collaborate on projects that concern machine learning and making games with unity
 - 📫 malikifofana36@gmail.com